mrtgst/bashbreak/README.md

 By default, `bashbreak` runs in the current terminal so you may want to fork it to the background using the `-B` flag.
 You can quit a currently running session with `-q`.

-Type `bashbreak -h` to see all available commands:
+Type `bashbreak -h` to see all available commands.

-	Use:
-	        bashbreak [OPTION]...
-	Options:
-	        -n              Specify number of work sessions
-	        -h              Print this help
-	        -B              Run process in background
-	        -s              Print status message (e.g. how many short breaks until long break) -q              Quit a running session

 ## Installation and configuration
 To install, download this repo and run the install script: